xiaoshihou514/sefenbu/README.md

 <!-- sefenbu（色分布，sè fēn bù，color distribution）visualizes color distribution for an image.
 The main use for this is to make colorschemes.
 Supports OKHSV, OKHSL, HSLuv, HSL and HSV. -->

 sefenbu（色分布，sè fēn bù，color distribution）visualizes color distribution for an image.
 The main use for this is to make colorschemes.
-Supports OKHSV.
+Supports OKHSV, OKHSL.

 ![Demo](https://github.com/user-attachments/assets/b480a782-d129-4d35-9ee6-2712e9b2cf8d)